-

 Testing

-To build the unit tests, exectue
+To build the ROS 1 unit tests, execute

 catkin build steering_functions -DCMAKE_BUILD_TYPE=Release --make-args tests